OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 The sons of Lotan were Hori and Homam; and Timna was Lotan’s sister.

 ## Genesis 36:23
-These were the sons of Shobal: Alvan, Manahath, Ebal, Shepho, and Onam.
+The descendants of Shobal were Alvan, Manahath, Ebal, Shepho, and Onam.

 ## Genesis 36:24
 These were the sons of Zibeon: Aiah and Anah.
 This is the Anah who discovered the hot springs in the wilderness while he was pasturing the donkeys of his father Zibeon.